maksudpranto/maksud_pranto/index.md

 ---
 ## Career Objectives:
 ---
 Hunting for a position as a Software Quality Assurance (SQA) Engineer in a fast-paced organization where my skills, knowledge, and creative thinking will be impactful.
-My aim is to build an emphatic career as a Software Quality Assurance Engineer where I can explore plenty of options in this sector which will make me a worthy professional resource.<br><br>
+I aim to build an emphatic career as a Software Quality Assurance Engineer where I can explore plenty of options in this sector which will make me a worthy professional resource.<br><br>

 ---